BadFishlers/BadFishlers/README.md

   <br>
   w2i most of the time otherwise i wont see what you said to me! (mostly afk or not looking) <br>
-  C+H most of the time unless name says otherwise! (like dni/dniuc/dniuf or dnt)
+  C+H most of the time unless name says otherwise! (like dni/dniuc/dniuf or dnt) i allow inspo for my ponies!! dont copy without asking <br>
+  if i move away from you in pony town (while c+h) i probably have to leave! so please dont take it in any way bad! <br>
  <br>
 normally around tuichuf/mortisfication (my partner!! <3) and sour!
 (MY FUNCLEEE) #goodstuff <br>
 <br>